arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 Choose 'On-line / Set up communication' to configure it
 ```

+Try again after each step:

+1. Close other applications that may be using the port of your PLC device, such as the Serial Monitor in Arduino IDE.
+Alternatively, try restarting your computer.
-1. Ensure the correct port is configured for the Modbus protocol:
+1. Ensure the correct port is configured for the Modbus protocol.

+   Do one of the following:

+   - Reinstall the runtime in bootloader mode to automatically configure the port:
+     1. Double-press the RESET button.
+     1. If a green LED is pulsing, the device is now in bootloader mode.
+     1. Find the panel “<Device name> Configuration” panel for your device:
+     1. If necessary, scroll down inside the configuration panel until you see the “Other” section.
+     1. Open the Port menu and select **Automatic (bootloader)**.
+     1. Click on **Download**.
+     1. The process is complete when a line like this appears in the **Resources tab** of the **Output** panel:
+        `C:\Users\USERNAME\Documents\TestProjectOpta\LLSketch\LLSketch.ino: sketch file downloaded`
+   - Manually configure the correct port:
      1. Select **On-line > Set up communication**.
      1. Click on **Properties** to open the Modbus configuration.
      1. Under Communication, ensure the right **Port** is selected.
      1. See the [If you can't find the serial port for your device](#if-you-cant-find-the-serial-port-for-your-device) section for help finding the right port.
-1. Close other applications that may be using the port of your PLC device, such as the Serial Monitor in Arduino IDE.

 ### If PLC IDE becomes unresponsive when connecting to the device